 - Sticks of raw carrot, celery, peppers or other raw vegetables

 - Mini salads made from leftover pasta or rice

 We suggest that a child always has a sandwich or something equivalent plus two or three other items.

 Please see our Healthy Packed Lunches leaflet

 Tips on Making Sure Your Lunches Get Eaten:

 - Don’t give your child more than he or she can eat.

 - Let your child get involved in packing their lunch box.

 - Present food in a novel way by cutting sandwiches or chunks of cheese into different shapes.

-- In hot weather, keep the contents of your child’s lunchbox cool by including a pouch of yogurt or fruit puree or a carton of juice that has been frozen overnight.
+- In hot weather, keep the contents of your child’s lunchbox cool by including a pouch of yogurt or fruit puree or a bottle of water that has been frozen overnight.
 By lunchtime the item will have defrosted.

 - Children like to re-fuel quickly so that they can have the maximum amount of time in the playground to play with their friends.
 Make sure that all items are easy to open and eat.